jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Giant Chameleon.md

 RacialMods: +12 Stealth (+22 when still)
 Languages:
 SQ:
+SpecialAbilities:
+  Tongue (Ex): >
-SpecialAbilities: Tongue (Ex) A giant chameleon can grab a foe with its tongue and draw the victim to its mouth.
+    A giant chameleon can grab a foe with its tongue and draw the victim to its mouth.
 This tongue attack has a reach of 15 feet.
 The attack does no damage, but allows the creature to grab.
 A giant chameleon does not gain the grappled condition while using its tongue in this manner.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: